A History of Advancement, An Opportunity to Succeed

 - About 75% of our store management teams started as hourly associates, and they earn between $50,000 and $170,000 a year — similar to what firefighters, accountants, and even doctors make.

-- Every year, we promote about 160,000 people to jobs with more responsibility and higher pay.
+- Last year, we promoted about 170,000 people to jobs with more responsibility and higher pay.

 Supporting our Nation's Heroes